withastro/docs/src/pages/en/migrate.md

 ### CSS Parser Upgrade

 Our internal CSS parser has been updated, and comes with better support for advanced CSS syntax, like container queries.
-This should be a mostly invisible change for most users, but hopefully for advanced users will enjoy the new CSS feature support.
+This should be a mostly invisible change for most users, but hopefully advanced users will enjoy the new CSS feature support.
 ## Migrate to v0.24

 :::note
 The new build strategy is on by default on 0.24.
-If you run into a problem you can continue using the old build stategy by passing the `--legacy-build` flag.
+If you run into a problem you can continue using the old build strategy by passing the `--legacy-build` flag.
 Please [open an issue](https://github.com/withastro/astro/issues/new/choose) so that we can resolve problems with the new build strategy.
 :::

 0.24 introduced a new *static build* strategy that changes the behavior of a few features.
-In previous versions of Astro this was available behavior an opt-in flag: `--experimental-static-build`.
+In previous versions of Astro this was available behavior with an opt-in flag: `--experimental-static-build`.

 To migrate for the transition, be aware of the following changes that will be required to move to this new build engine.
 You can make these changes to your codebase at any time so that you are ready ahead of schedule.